Autumn is here. Leaves are changing and beginning to fall.

 It also saves you time and energy.

-Increased hibernation habitat for frogs and turtles.
+It provides increased hibernation habitat for frogs and turtles.
 They rely on fallen leaves to provide cover.

 Moths and butterfly caterpillars overwinter in fallen leaves before emerging in spring.